sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

        files.
 I usually want automated regression tests to run against an in-memory database and with out-of-the-box default settings.
-However, in certain cases I might want to run a test against a specific database, or let the test code set up its own configuration.
+However, in certain cases I might want to run a test against a specific database, or to let the test code set up its own configuration.

 For example, here's my ".m2/settings.xml" file: